motephyr/capistrano3-rainbows/README.md

 require 'capistrano3/unicorn'
 ```

-Invoke Unicorn from your `config/deploy.rb` or `config/deploy/ENVIRONMENT.rb`:
+Invoke Rainbows from your `config/deploy.rb` or `config/deploy/ENVIRONMENT.rb`:

 If `preload_app:true` use: